stijn-dejongh/lovecraft_public_domain/raw_converts/ws.md

   And on the thirty-first day that we followed the bird, we beheld the basalt pillars of the West.
-Shrouded in mist they were, so that no man might peer beyond them or see their summits&mdash;which indeed some say reach even to the heavens.
+Shrouded in mist they were, so that no man might peer beyond them or see their summits--which indeed some say reach even to the heavens.
 And the bearded man again implored me to turn back, but I heeded him not; for from the mists beyond the basalt pillars I fancied there came the notes of singer and lutanist; sweeter than the sweetest songs of Sona-Nyl, and sounding mine own praises; the praises of me, who had voyaged far under the full moon and